 Are petrol stations common?

 Sometimes petrol stations can be few and far between in New Caledonia.
 If you are planning to head out on a long drive, ensure that you will have enough petrol to reach the next major town without worry.

 Hiring a car

-A number of different international car rental companies, including Avis, Europcar, Hertz and more, have offices at Tontouta International Airport.
+A number of different international car rental companies, including Avis, Europcar, Hertz and more, have offices at Tontouta International Airport that are open 24/7.
 You can find a list of the car rental companies operating at the airport here.
 If you’re looking for car hire in Nouméa, there are also plenty of great options available, while the Loyalty Islands and the Isle of Pines also provide a variety of vehicles to choose from.

 Please note: Although there are a number of car rental services operating across the archipelago, the total number of vehicles available can be limited.
 It’s best to book your car rental ahead of your stay to avoid disappointment.